security-force-monitor/research-handbook/source/incidents-attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field provides a human readable counterpart to the ``incident:victim:refs:assertion``.
+This draft field provides a human readable counterpart to the :ref:`incident:victim:refs:assertion`.
 This field can be manually added by a researcher or automatically populated by the system after import.
-The best practice is to use the ``name:annotation`` in this field.
+The best practice is to use the :ref:`name:annotation <person-name-annotation>` in this field.

 first_precise:range